-Sweet Melissa's and Front Street - Egypt
+Sweet Melissa's and Front Street - Pakistan

 Sweet Melissa vegetarian cafe & Front Street Tavern